 Field-hunting tip

-Look in alkaline igneous rocks, nepheline syenites, pegmatites country — that is the host setting where wöhlerite typically forms.
+Look in alkaline igneous rocks, nepheline syenites, pegmatites country, the host setting where wöhlerite typically forms.
 If you start seeing nepheline, aegirine, eudialyte in float, you are in the right ground.
 Field specimens usually show a tabular crystals, prismatic, bladed habit, so train your eye for that shape before scanning the outcrop.